Profitable Spa Company, Excellent Fundamentals

 Support & Training:

 Sellers will provide significant transition support, to be negotiated.
 In addition, the major vendor has an extremely robust support program.
 It’s like having a franchise support system but without having to pay a franchise fee or royalties.
+Seller will consider a consignment program for the inventory.

 Reason for Selling: